Canadian Wheat Board: Wheat farmers, railways and CWB

-Ian Robson, whose great-grandfather helped start the co-operative pool system, argued that a multi-generational small farmer like himself depended on the CWB to balance the power of the railway.
-Robson claims that, "We’re captive to the railways, and you can see how that’s turning out.
-Transport Canada is supposed to safeguard our interests, but they’re afraid to antagonize the railways."
+Ian Robson, whose great-grandfather played a role in initiating the co-operative pool system, contended that as a multi-generational small farmer, he relied on the CWB to counterbalance the influence of the railway.
+Robson asserts, "We're at the mercy of the railways, and the consequences are evident.
+Transport Canada is tasked with protecting our interests, but they are hesitant to confront the railways."
 Before the CWB was sold by the federal government to foreign investors in 2014, the CWB owned 3,375 CWB railway cars.
-By 2014 CP was shaped by CEO Hunter Harrison and American activist shareholder Bill Ackman.
-Americans own 73% of CP shares while Canadians and Americans own 50% of CN.
-In order to improve returns for their shareholders, railways cut back on their workforce and downsized the number of locomotives.
+By 2014, CP was shaped by CEO Hunter Harrison and activist shareholder Bill Ackman, both of whom were Americans.
+In October that same year, Americans owned 73% of CP shares while Canadians and Americans each owned 50% of CN.
 Western Grain Elevator Association's director, Wade Sobkowich, argued that railways were increasing profitability by reducing capacity.
 At a time when grain farmers are competing with crude oil producers for rail cars, they are not succeeding in getting the rail cars they need.

-In 2014, even though CN and CP were threatened by Transport Canada with fines for not meeting the "minimum volumes under the Fair Rail for Grain Farmers Act," the monetary penalties were not hefty enough to impact on railways that generate revenues of roughly $200 million per week.
+On September 17, 2014, Transport Minister Lisa Raitt's office announced the decision to issue administrative monetary penalties to CN for failing to meet the minimum volume requirements under the Fair Rail for Grain Farmers Act.
+The penalty could be up to $100,000 per week at the minister's discretion, a reduction from the initially proposed daily fine.
+The adjustment from daily to weekly fines drew criticism from NDP agriculture critic Malcolm Allen and Wade Sobkowich who believed the fines were insufficient to address the rail service issues.
+Despite reports of potential fines, CN's director of communications and public affairs, Mark Hallman, stated that CN had not received any notice of violation or fines.
+Minister Raitt's office indicated that an enforcement officer was assessing the situation to determine if a notice of violation would be issued.

 CWB and tendering process

-In 2006 the four top grain handling companies in Western Canada— Agricore United, Saskatchewan Wheat Pool, Pioneer Grain, and Cargill held nearly 50% of the primary storage capacity.
+In 2006 the four top grain handling companies in Western Canada—Agricore United, Saskatchewan Wheat Pool, Pioneer Grain, and Cargill held nearly 50% of the primary storage capacity.
 According to University of Saskatchewan professor, Murray Fulton, "This level of concentration, along with a lack of excess capacity" gave grain handling firms market power to raise prices above the cost of providing the service.
 Since 2001 the CWB encouraged greater competition among the grain companies by "operated a tendering process for approximately 20 to 25 percent of the grain destined for export."
 The grain handling companies had to enter competitive bids to the CWB.
 CWB obtained market power by selecting the best bid as one seller as opposed to a large number of sellers (namely farmers) attempting to negotiate the best price.